 This financial report is designed to provide our students, parents and creditors with a general overview of the Academy's finances and to demonstrate the Academy's accountability for the money it receives.
-If you have questions about this report or need additional information, contact the Finance SR team at 2611 56th Street, Fennville, Michigan 49408.
+If you have questions about this report or need additional information, contact the Academy at 2611 56th Street, Fennville, Michigan 49408.